 IH London have some helpful tips for trainees.
 Nicky Salmon tells you How to survive a CELTA course, with tips from trainers and past trainees.

 Seth Newsome wrote about his experience on the course, reflecting on the positives and negatives, with links to other posts he wrote about the process of doing the CELTA if you’d like a bit more depth.
 Tesal described the challenges of the course and what he got out of it.
 Rachel Daw wrote a week by week diary of her course, showing you what it’s like in depth: one MTW TF, two, three, four.
-Anne Hendler was interviewed each week by Matthew Noble, himself a CELTA tutor, on his blog: before the course, week one, week two, week three, after the course.
 Vincent Sdrigotti, an experienced teacher of French origin, wrote about the ups and downs of the whole 4-week course as well as the preparation he did before it started.
 Here’s one quick quote from that post:

 Is the CELTA worth it?
 As a course and as an experience I would have to give a resounding YES!!!

-Although the interviews on Adi Rajan’s blog are called ‘Life after CELTA‘, they give you a great idea of what different professionals at various stages of their careers got out of the CELTA course and why it was worth doing, even if they already had a PhD in one example!
-[Note: when I checked on 4/10/20, these posts aren’t available, but hopefully Adi will share them again in the future!]
+Although the old interviews on Adi Rajan’s blog were called ‘Life after CELTA’, they give you a great idea of what different professionals at various stages of their careers got out of the CELTA course and why it was worth doing, even if they already had a PhD in one example!
 My favourite quote is from Vaidehi Kenia:

 What running 5 miles daily for a month will do to your physique, the CELTA will do for your mind.